pubnub/pubnub-mcp-server/resources/sdk_docs/ruby_presence.md

 ## User state

-Requires Presence: Enable the Presence add-on in the Admin Portal.
-See Presence Events to receive events.

-Clients can set dynamic custom state (for example: score, game state, location) per channel while subscribed.
-State is not persisted; it is lost when the client disconnects.
-See Presence State.
+Clients can set dynamic custom state (for example score, game state, location) per channel while subscribed.
+State is not persisted and is lost on disconnect.
+Requires Presence add-on enabled.

 ### Method(s)